jparker1221/weather-dashboard-module-5/README.md

 ## Description

-My motivation for this project was to create a weather dashboard that updates dynamically using JavaScript and APIs.
+My motivation for this project was to create a weather dashboard that features dynamically updated HTML and CSS using JavaScript and the OpenWeather API.

 ## Installation